 Wall covering

-In 1907, muralt revetment, or slope protection, was installed on the former sea wall near Zoutkamp.
-Muralt revetment was new at the time and was developed by Robert R.L.
+In 1907, muralt cladding, or sloping, was installed on the former sea dyke Zoutkamp.
+Muralt cladding was new at the time and was developed by Robert R.L.
 De Muralt.
-Nowadays, muralt revetment has disappeared from many places in the Netherlands due to its limited effectiveness.
+Nowadays, muralt cladding has disappeared from many places in the Netherlands due to its limited effectiveness.

 Artistic expressions

-In the water world, civil engineering structures are referred to as works of art.
-In addition to these 'works of art', the water board also has works of art and memorial stones.
+In the water world, civil engineering structures are referred to as engineering structures.
+In addition to these 'engineering structures', the water authority has works of art and memorial stones.

 Linthorst Homanpolder